 The rapid evolution of technology and the Internet, as well as cyberthreats and its potential impacts, are always side-by-side.
 Although the adoption of emerging technologies has allowed immense efficiency in organizations, dynamic cybersecurity challenges are as it is – inevitable.
-Cyberthreats are no longer just account hacks and identity thefts – as our world paces faster towards an era of all things connected, cyberthreats also impact our code-enabled physical world.
-With all the smart devices that we have integrated into our lives, cyberthreats may just be the ultimate pull-back on the utopia that digital technologies can promise.
+Cyberthreats are no longer just account hacks and identity thefts – as our world paces faster towards an era of all things connected, the impact of cyberthreats is prevalent in our code-enabled physical world.
+With all the smart devices that we have integrated into our lives, these attacks may just be the ultimate pull-back on the utopia that digital technologies can promise.

 What is a cyberthreat?

 A cyberthreat is a malicious assault launched by cybercriminals to breach the information system of an individual or an organization, often seeking benefit from inciting a network disruption.
 Such attempts can disable devices, steal data, or invade a breached device as an ignition point for other attacks.
 In a broad sense, the intent of cyberthreats can be either one: disabling the target device/network, or gaining access to the target’s device/network to gain admin privileges over it.

 Some cybercriminals also bear ulterior motives in their attacks, destroying systems and data as a form of “hacktivism” – a common term among its supporters, aside from “cyberwarfare”, which has been gaining more popularity and attention from nation-states.

 Findings by OGL Computer shows that healthcare, IT & telecoms, and the legal industries are highest on the list of those enduring numerous cyber attacks.
 With health systems becoming more interconnected to provide seamless efficiency for both physicians and patients, it also becomes a target for cybercriminals.
 IX Health prioritizes future-forward healthcare not only in workflow efficiency but also in data security and privacy.